What Does FEXI Measure in Neurons?: Speculations

-The analytical solution to \eq{eq_ex} takes the form \be M(t) = \frac{1}{z+1} \,, \ee where the top and bottom components are $M_i$ and $M_o$, respectively.
+To find $M(t_m)$, we first use the analytical solution to \eq{eq_ex} with all spins initially localized inside the cell, $M(0)=[1,0]^\dagger$.
+It takes the formt \be M(t_m) = \frac{1}{z+1} \,, \ee where the top and bottom components are $M_i$ and $M_o$, respectively.
 Here $r_x$ is the exchange rate, \eq{excond}, and $z$ is the ratio of volume fractions, $z=v_i/v_o$.
-The initial condition for this solution selects the spins located exclusively inside the cell, $M(0)=[1,0]^\dagger$.
+This solution takes into account exchange between intra- and extracellular space during the mixing time.

-Our simulation package can treat a cell embedded in a large box, which implies $z=0$ in \eq{exchange_M}.
-We find numerically the fraction of spins remaining in the cell, $M_i^{(0)}(t)$ and replace the exponential in \eq{exchange_M} with this quantity.
+Comparison of this solution with numerical calculations is not straightforward.
+We use our simulation package to handle a cell embedded in a large box, which implies $z\to 0$ in \eq{exchange_M}.
+In this limit, a spin that has left the cell has a vanishing return probability because of a negligible cell volume within the box. \Eq{exchange_M} in this limit suggests that the exponential $e^{-r_x t}$ is the fraction of ``residents'' never leaving the cell, while the expression with finite $z$ takes into account a finite return probability during the mixing time.

+Along this line, we find numerically the fraction of spins remaining in the cell embedded in a large box, $M_i^{(0)}(t_m)$, and replace the exponential in \eq{exchange_M} with this quantity instead of explicitly finding $r_x$.
+This gives the fraction of spins remaining in the cell with account for the reverse flow from a finite-volume ECS, \be M_i(t_m)=\frac{z+M_i^{(0)}(t_m)}{z+1}\,. \ee